KohaSuomi/koha-plugin-ceepos-integration/README.md

 # Configuring

-1. Define offices to PAYMENT_TYPE authorized values.
-If ILS has more Ceepos sources then name the payment type as source+office, like KOHA10.
-2. Define your connection configurations to koha-conf.xml
+1. Define your connection configurations to koha-conf.xml

 ```
 <pos>